Defiant Australia PM Turnbull refuses to 'give in to bullies' - Journal du Cameroun

 – ‘Absolute crap’ –

-In a twist to the plot, ABC and Sky News reported that Treasurer Scott Morrison, Turnbull’s right-hand man, may also stand if there was a ballot in a bid to derail Dutton’s power grab.

-Complicating matters, it has emerged that Dutton has financial interests in childcare centres that get government subsidies — possibly breaching constitutional rules — and Turnbull suggested he may not be eligible to sit in parliament, let alone be prime minister.
+Complicating matters, it emerged that Dutton faces questions over his eligibility to sit in parliament, due to financial interests in childcare centres that receive government subsidies — a possible breach of constitutional rules.

-“This issue of eligibility is critically important,” he said, with the solicitor-general looking into it.
+“This issue of eligibility is critically important,” Turnbull said, adding that the solicitor-general was looking into the matter.

 He quit his cabinet position after his first failed leadership bid on Tuesday and has said that if he became prime minister, he would focus on cutting immigration to ease population pressures and boosting water investment to help drought-stricken farmers.